numbbo/coco/docs/coco-doc/source/index.rst

    from scipy.optimize import fmin

    suite = cocoex.Suite("bbob", "year: 2016", "")
-   budget_multiply = 1e4  # use 1e1 or even 2 for a quick test run
+   budget_multiply = 1e4  # use 1e1 or even 2 for a quick first test run
    observer = cocoex.Observer("bbob", "result_folder: myoptimizer-on-bbob")

    for p in suite:  # loop over all problems